faisworld/fais-web/.github/instructions/copilot.md

 - **Code Snippets**: Use code snippets for common patterns and practices to improve development speed and consistency.
 - **Code Comments**: Use comments to explain complex logic or decisions, but avoid over-commenting; the code should be self-explanatory where possible.
 - **Performance Optimization**: Regularly profile and optimize code for performance, especially in critical areas like rendering and data fetching.

+## Multi-AI Development Considerations

+**Critical Issue**: After multiple iterations utilizing different AI models, numerous conflicting scripts and codes have been created that interfere with one another.

+### Conflict Resolution Protocol

+- **Audit First**: Before implementing any new feature, conduct a thorough audit of existing similar functionality
+- **Remove Conflicts**: Identify and remove all conflicting implementations, outdated scripts, and redundant code
+- **Single Source of Truth**: Maintain only one implementation per feature to avoid confusion and conflicts
+- **Documentation**: Document what was removed and why to prevent future reintroduction of conflicting code
+- **Integration Testing**: After cleanup, perform comprehensive integration testing to ensure all systems work together harmoniously

+### Prevention Strategies

+- **Code Archaeology**: Regularly review the codebase for obsolete patterns and implementations
+- **Standardization**: Enforce consistent patterns and approaches across the entire codebase
+- **Refactoring Discipline**: Prioritize refactoring over adding new implementations when similar functionality exists
+- **Clear Ownership**: Establish clear ownership and responsibility for each code component
+- **Change Impact Analysis**: Always analyze the full impact of changes before implementation

+Remember: **Clean code is more valuable than clever code.** Always prioritize clarity, maintainability, and conflict-free implementations over complex or multiple solutions.